bingeli1212/nitrile-preview/doc/DOC-para-list.md

 This could be a hyphen, a plus-sign, a asterisk, or a greater-than-sign.

+Following is treated as a block of unordered list, where each list item is shown with a text bullet.

     ~~~
     - Categorical (If A is in C then B is in C)
     - Disjunctive (If A is not true then B is true)
     - Hypothetical (If A is true then B is true)
     ~~~

+Following is treated as a paragraph of ordered list, where each item is shown with a number starting from
+1 followed by a period.

     ~~~
     * Categorical (If A is in C then B is in C)